ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 Sponsored by [AppMobi](http://appmobi.com)

+AppMobi is an alternate mobile browser that provides better canvas, sound, and other gamey things.

 * html5 was built for desktop, but mobile is more important
 * DirectCanvas is an html5 stop-gap
 * The DOM is your enemy; gets in the way of game rendering